 Proponents of charcoal-based toothpaste say that this detoxification ability makes charcoal uniquely suited to whiten teeth and keep dental health in tiptop condition.

-At West Ryde Dental Clinic, we warn that this trendy new approach is probably not that useful for dental care, and we have concerns that it may cause harm.
+At My Local Dentists West Ryde, we warn that this trendy new approach is probably not that useful for dental care, and we have concerns that it may cause harm.

-So, today we’re going to take a closer look at charcoal toothpastes, their advantages and disadvantages, and discuss some more traditional approaches that are likely to be safer, quicker, and more effective, and can be received at West Ryde Dental Clinic.
+So, today we’re going to take a closer look at charcoal toothpastes, their advantages and disadvantages, and discuss some more traditional approaches that are likely to be safer, quicker, and more effective, and can be received at My Local Dentists West Ryde.